 Handling Product URLs and Categories

 Whenever a product is moved from one category to another, the URL of the product page should remain the same.
-It can be done by introducing the category-aware URLs for the products.
+It can be done by introducing category-aware URLs for products.

-A product can be available in different categories (“Vacuum cleaners”, “New”, “Christmas Sale”), but a customer subscribes to one from the particular category (“Vacuum cleaners”).
-So, probably, if a product is available in several categories and accessible with different URLs, it is recommended to use an original URL in the notification.
-However, if the product was moved out from that category, the customer should not see a 404 error.
+A product can be available in different categories, such as “Vacuum cleaners”, “New”, and “Christmas Sale”, but a customer subscribes to one from a particular category, such as “Vacuum cleaners”.
+So, probably, if a product is available in several categories and accessible with different URLs, it is recommended to use the original URL in the notification.
+However, if the product was moved out of that category, the customer should not see a 404 error.
 Instead, the customer should be redirected to the new category of the product.

 Handling Availability and Price Groups

 There might be a similar case with prices.
-The prices might differ for different users and locations.
-So the price drop should be calculated on a per-user or per-usergroup basis.
+Prices might differ for different users and locations.
+So the price drop should be calculated on a per-user or per-user-group basis.

 As many small aspects of the requirements and constraints affect the solution, supporting different prices and availability groups is actually a big challenge.